Jayadeva: Literary contributions

+Even today, traditional craftsmen and scribes come together in Odisha to finely stitch together leaves of the palm at one end for the manuscript to open up and fall like a chart made up of folios, on which the text of the Gita Govinda is written, complete with illustrations.

 A few poems of Jayadeva written in archaic Odia have been published by the Directorate of Culture, Odisha.
 They describe the romance of Radha-Krishna and contain ideas very similar to those used in the Gita Govinda.
 Jayadeva is widely considered one of the earliest musicians of Odissi music.
-Every night during the Badasinghara or the last ritual of the Jagannatha temple of Puri, the Gitagovinda of Jayadeva is sung, set to traditional Odissi ragas & talas.
+Every night during the Badasinghara or the last ritual of the Jagannatha temple of Puri, the Gitagovinda of Jayadeva is sung, set to traditional Odissi ragas & talas, such as Mangala Gujjari.
 This tradition has continued unbroken since the time of Jayadeva, who himself used to sing in the temple.
 After the time of the poet, the singing of the Gitagovinda according to the authentic Odissi ragas & talas was instated as a mandatory sevā at the temple, to be performed by the Maharis or Devadasis, systematically recorded in inscriptions, the Mādalā Pānji and other official documents that describe the functioning of the temple.
 To this date, the Jagannatha temple remains the fountainhead of Odissi music and the most ancient & authentic compositions (including a few archaic Odia Chhandas and jananas by Jayadeva himself) survive in the temple tradition, although the Devadasis are no more found owing to their systematic eradication by the British government.

 Two hymns of Jayadeva, have been incorporated in the Guru Granth Sahib, the holy book of the Sikh religion.

 The hymns are written in a mixture of Sanskrit and eastern Apabhramsha.
 There are records narrating how Jayadeva's work had a profound influence on Guru Nanak during his visit to Puri.